 Each approved school shall maintain a safe, accessible, orderly, civil, flexible, and positive learning environment, free from hazing, harassment, and bullying.
-Educational opportunities shall, consistent with state and federal aw. be provided in an equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive manner, based on sound instructional and classroom management practices and clear discipline and attendance policies that are consistently and effectively enforced.
+Educational opportunities shall be provided in an equitable, antiracist, culturally responsive, anti-discriminatory, and inclusive manner, based on sound instructional and classroom management practices and clear discipline and attendance policies that are consistently and effectively enforced.